The Sisters' service to the poor and homeless goes back to the founding days of our community in France:

-Poverty and homelessness are frightening realities, but Sister Susan (Ann Joachim) Olson is among those helping to give people a brighter future.
+Poverty and homelessness are frightening realities, but Sister Susan (Ann Joachim) Olson is among those who has helped to give people a brighter future.

 Fast forward 25 years.
-Sr. Susan was asked to return as director of the Pajaro Valley Shelter now faced with increasing needs and greatly diminished resources.
+Sister Susan was asked to return as director of the Pajaro Valley Shelter, which at the time was faced with increasing needs and greatly diminished resources.

 Who are some of the homeless people they serve?
 Spanish-speaking farm worker families, people moving on from drug and alcohol programs and women out of jail who need a safe place to stay while getting back on their feet.
 The list goes on and on.
 Thankfully, Sister feels, the women who run the shelter now have been through the programs themselves and are the best possible advocates and guides for today's families.

-Following her work at the shelter, Sr. Susan served as a host and caretaker of the Sisters’ House of Prayer in Carmel, California.
-She now assists Moreland Notre Dame School in Watsonville with their development efforts.
+Following her work at the shelter, Sister Susan served as a host and caretaker of the Sisters' House of Prayer in Carmel, California.
+She now assists Moreland Notre Dame School in Watsonville, Caif, with their development efforts.